Tinnitus (254)

 When the cause of tinnitus can't be found, or if the cause is something that can't be fixed, there are some things that can be done to try to live with it.
 Whether or not this is necessary will depend on how loud and persistent the sound is, how annoying it is to the person, and if it's disturbing their daily life.

 Sometimes tinnitus is caused by hearing loss.
 A hearing test can determine if this is the case and whether a hearing aid might help.
-Often the aid will sharpen what's supposed to be heard and end up drowning out or hiding the unwanted sounds.
+Correcting hearing loss relieves tinnitus in about half of patients.

 If you suffer from tinnitus, it's important to stay out of situations that can make it worse.
 This means avoiding noisy places and keeping music at a reasonable level.
 Also, being aware of medications that are toxic to living cells or to the ear (these are called “cytotoxic” or “ototoxic” medications) may help reduce the risk of developing tinnitus.
 Some doctors recommend staying away from caffeine and smoke, as these can irritate tinnitus.